JeongMinIsBest/Emotion-Analysis-with-nsmc/README.md

-# 🎬 Sentiment Analysis of Korean Movie Reviews (NSMC)
+# 🎬 Sentiment Analysis of Korean Movie Reviews from NSMC

 This project performs **binary sentiment classification (positive vs. negative)** on Korean movie reviews using classical NLP techniques.
 It focuses on how **linguistic preprocessing and feature extraction** affect sentiment prediction in a **morphologically rich language** such as Korean.
 <br/>